 If you have an e-reader or device not listed above, visit OverDrive’s list of all compatible devices to find out whether your device will work with the Library’s e-books.

-As of October 12th, 2012: Borrowing eBooks and audiobooks from the library just got a whole lot easier for users of the Kindle Fire as Amazon added the OverDrive Media Console app to the Amazon Apps storefront.
+As of October 12th, 2012: Borrowing e-books and audiobooks from the library just got a whole lot easier for users of the Kindle Fire as Amazon added the OverDrive Media Console app to the Amazon Apps storefront.
 This Kindle app enables users to wirelessly borrow eBooks and MP3 audiobooks from the library.
-In order to use the app, you'll need to register for an Adobe ID if you don't have one.

 You can use the Library’s e-books on popular mobile devices such as the Apple iPhone and iPad, Android Phones/Tablets, Blackberry or Windows Phone 7.
 Computer syncing is not required; e-books can be delivered directly to your device through the free Overdrive Media Console app.